 The majority of the Company's assets are located in Argentina.
-The Company owns a 130,000-acre ranch, La Josefina, which the Company's La Josefina project is located on.
+The Company owns a 130,000-acre ranch called the La Josefina Estancia, on which the Company's La Josefina project is located.

 The Company also owns small mobile housing units, trucks and additional mechanical equipment to support exploration activities on the Company's projects, all located in Argentina.